lubojr/naucse.python.cz/lessons/beginners-en/tictactoe/index.md

 ## Step 3

-Write a player_move function that gets a string with the game board, asks the player which position he wants to play, and returns the updated game board with the player's move.
+Write a `player_move` function that accepts a string with the game board, asks the player which position he wants to play and returns the updated game board with the player's move.
 The function should reject negative or too large numbers or moves to an occupied position.
 If the user has entered a wrong argument, the function should ask again (to get correct answer).

 ## Step 4

-Write a pc_move function that gets the string with the game board.
+Write a `pc_move` function that accepts the string with the game board.
 It will select a position to play, and returns the game board with the computer's move.<br>
 Use a simple random "strategy":